Find your cheapest way to buy a house

 And, of course, you’ll want several of those quotes.
 Because comparison shopping among multiple lenders is one of the best ways to find your cheapest mortgage.
 You’ll save money upfront and over the life of the loan.

-The cheapest way to buy a house: Summed up
+Cheapest way to buy a house

 So there we are.
 Those seven strategies should help you become a homeowner sooner and at a lower cost.